CRITICAL INTRODUCTION

 (“Cooking Rice”, A Common Garment, 2019)

 This resilience spans the passage of time and memory.
-Having lived across Singapore, Malaysia and Australia, Patel’s “My Daughter Looks Like Your Daughter” in her second collection Petals Fall (2022) transports the reader to the tense atmosphere of Japanese-occupied Singapore.
+Having lived across Singapore, Malaysia and Australia, Patel’s “My Daughter Looks Like Your Daughter” in her second collection Petals Fall (2022) transports the reader to the tense atmosphere of Japanese-occupied Malaya.
 With a remarkable economy of language, Patel evokes the unspoken terror faced by women and girls when a soldier would appear at the door.
 Her speaker describes:

-When the officer with a samurai sword arrives, my older sisters scuttle into hiding
+When the officer with a samurai sword arrives, my older sisters scuttle

 Yet, in a moment of startling empathy, the soldier—upon seeing a child—remembers his own daughter back home in the visual created.

-The officer pulls a photo out of his wallet.
-My daughter – looks like your daughter
+He pulls a photo out of his wallet.
+My daughter—looks

 tau suan brought home carefully

-for a sleeping eight-year-old
+for a sleeping eight year old

 waiting in the darkness